bright/new-www/content/faqs/what-does-cooperation-with-your-company-look-like-pos-development-4.md

 faqs_id: What does cooperation with your company look like?
 POS development 4
 name: What does cooperation with your company look like?
 POS development 4
 slug: what-does-cooperation-with-your-company-look-like
-question: What does cooperation with your company look like?
+question: What does cooperation with your POS software development company look like?
 answer: >-
   Our collaboration begins with **kickoff workshops** where you will meet the POS development team.
 Together, we will **establish communication channels and